Tabor: When God says, “This is the day!”

 The name “I AM” is the Lord’s treasure detector.
 When Jesus says it, he is urging, “Search for treasure here.
 I want to show you more of who I AM.”

 God taught them not to be driven by panic.
-He showed them a completely different way.
-When our world has changed, their story from long ago can help us too.
+He showed them the way of love.
+When our world has changed in frightening ways, their story can help us too.

 It awes me again every time I see it.
 Leaning back on Jesus’ chest, at the moment of Jesus’ betrayal, John heard the heartbeat of God